RajW56/rajw56/README.md

 🧠 peaked the interest in Data visualization

-👯‍♀️ I'm looking to collaborate on data modeling and analysis projects..
+👯‍♀️ I'm looking to collaborate on web development projects..